 How the Conversation Around Male Mental Health Is Shifting

 The stigma around men’s mental health is starting to change, as more prominent male figures are speaking out about their mental health challenges.
 For example, Prince Harry has made headlines since breaking the royal family norms of stoicism and reservation.
-Prince Harry has become an advocate for ending stigma, speaking publicly about his experiences healing from trauma, suffering panic attacks, coping with substance abuse, and finding therapy.
+Prince Harry has become an advocate for ending men’s mental health stigma, speaking publicly about his experiences healing from trauma, suffering panic attacks, coping with substance abuse, and finding therapy.
 His perspective is helping to elevate the stories of men (and women) around the world.

 The Indianapolis Colts recently launched their Kicking the Stigma initiative, with a goal to raise awareness about mental health disorders and provide funding to organizations that can help community members find support and appropriate treatment.

 Olympic swimming champion Michael Phelps has also been vocal about his struggle with depression, substance abuse, and past suicidal thoughts.
 Phelps was the first of several Olympic athletes to speak publicly about the Olympics and mental health.

 Finally, Kevin Love, NBA Cleveland Cavaliers player, has become an advocate for balancing mental and physical wellbeing since writing publicly about his battle with depression in the Players Tribune.
 Love emphasizes that taking the time to understand your genetic foundation can go a long way in successfully managing your mental health.
 Partnering with Genomind, he expressed: “When I received my Mental Health Map results and reviewed them with a Genomind expert advisor, the first thing I noticed was the accuracy,” he says.
 “It’s given me satisfaction knowing that I’ve been doing the right things for myself these past few years, but also provides an action plan to work on areas that need more attention.”
 Learn how to become a mental health advocate yourself.

-Putting a Stop to the Stigma
+Putting a Stop to Men’s Mental Health Stigma

 It’s time to put aside the stigmas that are often placed on men when it comes to taking care of their mental health.
 Society is realizing that reaching out for help is not a weakness, but a sign of strength.

-Get a lifetime of smarter mental health guidance.
 Genomind’s Mental Health Map empowers you with tools and insights to make real, evidence-based changes in your life that can help you sustain and improve your mental wellness.